sigmasaur/AnagramSolver/README.md

 At the end, one last iteration was performed with application of the plural `P` and truncation `T` rules to all words of **`D`**.
 Barring the first and last ones, a total of 5 iterations were needed to reach the fix-point, meaning that **`D`** contains generated words up to five-fold derived.

 **Example**.
-One of the longest words of **`D`** is the 30-character-long generated word `intercompartimentalissimamente`, which can be viewed as derived four times as per `inter-compartimento-ale-issimo-amente` from the established word `compartimento` (the derivation `con-partire` is unproductive) although it should be noted that `intercompartimentale` was already established as a word.
+One of the longest words of **`D`** is the 30-character-long generated word `intercompartimentalissimamente`, which can be viewed as four-fold derived as per `inter-compartimento-ale-issimo-amente` from the established word `compartimento` (the derivation `con-partire` is unproductive) although it should be noted that `intercompartimentale` was already established as a word.

 The whole computation lasted some 8 days on an i5-2500K @3.30GHz and a single thread, as Office interop tends to misbehave when multi-threading is involved; see also
 [this](https://social.msdn.microsoft.com/Forums/vstudio/en-US/a4775ced-fa6d-44bf-b039-5bc72188e823/is-applicationclass-thread-safe).
 The final result is a nice 4-million-words dictionary, which I consider an improvement over the above sources.
 (Note, however, that a few legitimate words from the sources may be missing due to the checking phase.)

-# Further notes
+# Contacts and further work

-If you like the **`D`** and wish to contribute or just have a question, you can contact me directly through [Discord](https://discord.com/users/638007218670796832/) or leave a comment on the [discussions](https://github.com/sigmasaur/AnagramSolver/discussions/) here.
+If you like the **`D`** and wish to contribute or just have a question, you can contact me on [Discord](https://discordapp.com/users/638007218670796832/) or leave a comment on the [discussions](https://github.com/sigmasaur/AnagramSolver/discussions/) here.
 Possible ways of improving the list, other than polishing, include decorating each word with the grammatical category and a pointer to the base word if derived, but I'm open to suggestions.